Fosssil/Rambo/README.md

 - **Cloud Service Integration:** Add support for multiple cloud storage services, expanding options for users' preferred cloud providers.

 - **Incremental Backups:** Optimize backups by introducing incremental backups to reduce backup time and storage usage.
+Will implement snapshot concept.

 - **Scheduling and Automation:** Allow users to schedule automatic backups and streamline the backup process.